Cuncolim Revolt: Background

-Almost half of Salcete (present-day Salcete and Morumugão Sub-District) remained Hindu till 1575, but the city of Goa was almost completely Christian by this time.
-(Tiswadi was completely christianized by January 1563.)
-Cuncolim was a border village, inhabited by a majority Hindu population.
-It was prosperous compared to neighboring areas due to its fertile land, with abundant and fresh water from rivers descending from the hinterland of Goa.
+Almost half of Salcete (present-day Salcete and Morumugão sub-district) remained Hindu till 1575, but the city of Goa was almost completely Christian by this time.Tiswadi was completely Christianized by January 1563.
+Cuncolim was a frontier village, inhabited by a majority Hindu population.
+It was prosperous compared to neighbouring areas owing to its fertile land, with abundant and fresh water from rivers descending from the hinterland of Goa.
 Surplus agricultural production had enabled this village to develop crafts of a very skilled order and it was known for its metal work.
 As Afonso de Albuquerque wrote in his letters back to Portugal, guns of good quality were manufactured in Cuncolim, which he found comparable to those made in Germany.

-There were 12 Vangodds (Konkani: clans) of Gaonkars (landlords) in Cuncolim.
+There were 12 Vangodds (Konkani: clans) of Ganvkars (landlords) in Cuncolim.
 Their names, in order of precedence, were Mhal, Shetkar, Naik, Mangro, Xette, Tombdo, Porob, Sidakalo, Lokakalo, Bandekar, Rouno and Benklo.
-The Gaonkars, who held common ownership of the village and paid all taxes, were also the founders and caretakers of the main village temple in Cuncolim.
+The Ganvkars, who held common ownership of the village and paid all taxes, were also the founders and caretakers of the main village temple in Cuncolim.

-Cuncolim depended on a permanent bazaar at the end of more than one caravan route, connecting it with the mainland through the Ghats of Ashthagrahar province.
-In keeping with the traditional fairs and religious festivities, the economy of Cuncolim depended upon its temple and religious celebrations.
-Due to this, there was an angry reaction from the Brahmin caste towards the attempts of the Jesuits who sought to establish Christianity in Cuncolim and its satellite villages of Assolna, Veroda, Velim and Ambelim in 1583.
-The abandonment of local temples by Goan Catholics would lead to the financial deprivation of the Brahmins.
+Cuncolim was reliant on a permanent bazaar at the end of more than one caravan route, connecting it with the mainland through the Ghats of Ashthagrahar province.
+In keeping with the traditional fairs and religious festivities, the economy of Cuncolim was dependant on its temple and religious celebrations.
+Due to this, there was an angry reaction from the Brahmin caste towards the attempts of the Jesuits, who sought to propagate Christianity in Cuncolim and its satellite villages of Assolna, Veroda, Velim and Ambelim in 1583.
+The abandonment of local temples by Goan Catholics would eventually entail the financial deprivation of the Brahmins.

-The Gauncars of Cuncolim refused to pay taxes to the Portuguese authorities.
-They built temples illegally on lands owned by Christian converts.
+The Ganvkars of Cuncolim refused to pay taxes to the Portuguese authorities.
+They built temples illegally on lands owned by converts to Christianity.
 They also rebuilt temples that had been demolished by the Bahamani Sultanate and Bijapur Sultanate before the arrival of the Portuguese.
-Hence the Portuguese missionaries found it difficult to convert them.
+Hence, the Portuguese missionaries found it difficult to convert them.

-The Portuguese chronicler Diogo do Couto described Cuncolim as "The leader of rebellions" and its people as "The dangerous of all villages of Salcete".
+The Portuguese chronicler Diogo do Couto described Cuncolim as "the leader of rebellions," and its people as "the dangerous of all villages of Salcete".
 Jesuit priest Alessandro Valignano described Cuncolim as 'rigid and obstinate' in its adherence to idolatory.
 This was due to their refusal to give up their native religions and customs.